-Unless stated otherwise, it is proposed that FCAS response of synchronous generators will not be considered in the studies apart from the frequency responses provided by PFR governors.
+Unless stated otherwise, FCAS response of synchronous generators will not be considered in the studies apart from the frequency responses provided by PFR governors.
 The FCAS lower capabilities of IBR are planned to be considered according to PFR settings, if PFR commissioning is completed.
 The FCAS lower capability of IBR plants are not planned to be considered if confirmation of frequency control enablement from the generator is not available at the time of the study.